sourcegraph/sourcegraph-typescript/README.md

 +     value: abcdefg
 ```

+#### Enabling Prometheus metrics

+The server exposes metrics on port 6060 that can be scraped by Prometheus.

 #### Improving performance with an SSD

 To improve performance of dependency installation, the server can be configured to use a mounted SSD at a given directory by setting the `CACHE_DIR` environment variable.
 The instructions for how to mount a SSD depend on your deployment environment.